 …"Her keen grip on the technical law combines with an easy, no-fuss approach which gets the job done"….
 (Legal 500, 2014)

-Recommended in the field of Shipping & Commodities in Chambers & Partners for the last seven years, as an "outstanding junior" who "punches above her weight in shipping matters.
+Recommended in the field of Shipping & Commodities in Chambers & Partners for over ten years, as an "outstanding junior" who "punches above her weight in shipping matters.
 She knows the law and delivers very high-quality work, first time, on time, every time".

-Dry shipping work forms the bedrock of Caroline's practice.
-She has extensive experience of bill of lading and charterparty disputes, including claims for damage to and / or mis-delivery of cargo, unsafe port cases, claims for early / late redelivery, off-hire disputes, claims for demurrage / damages for detention, claims under the NYPE Inter-Club Agreement and cases concerning the application and effect of the Hague, Hague-Visby and Hamburg Rules, and speed and consumption claims.
-Illustrative cases include:
+Dry shipping work forms a cornerstone of Caroline's practice.
+She has extensive experience of bill of lading and charterparty disputes, including claims for damage to and/or mis-delivery of cargo, unsafe port cases, claims for early/late redelivery, off-hire disputes, claims for demurrage/damages for detention, claims under the NYPE Inter-Club Agreement and cases concerning the application and effect of the Hague, Hague-Visby and Hamburg Rules, and speed and consumption claims.

 - Unsafe port claim (US$140 million) under an NYPE charterparty in respect of the grounding and total loss of a Capesize vessel off the coast of South Africa, led by Jeremy Russell Q.C.

 - Multiple claims for damages under various bills of lading (based on alleged unseaworthiness of the vessel) in respect of an explosion on board a chemical tanker, led by Jeremy Russell Q.C.